What is a Tea Towel? All You Need to Know

 Available in a wide array of shapes, sizes, patterns, and designs, this is a must-have utility cloth to have around the house.
 Here’s why:

 • Thin and Absorbent: Tea towels are thin and breathable with good absorbability, especially the ones that are made from linen.
-These are finer and more delicate than your average kitchen towel while being thicker with a looser weave than nut milk bag and cheesecloth.
+These are finer and more delicate than your average kitchen towel while being thicker with a looser weave than cheesecloth bags.

 • Lightweight and Long-Lasting: Tea towels are lightweight yet durable pieces of cloth woven from plant-based fibers such as cotton or linen.
 They arrive soft and become even softer no matter how often you toss them in the washer.